ComNets-Bremen/OPS/README.md

 ## Model Contributors

 There are many individuals who have used and extended OPS, either by extending existing models or by introducing new models.
 This section lists the individuals who have done such contributions.

   - Anas bin Muslim
   - Jibin P. John
   - Karima Khandaker
   - Kirishanth Chethuraja
+  - Zeynep Vatandas